 Onyx is a gemstone found in various regions of the world including Uruguay, Argentina, the USA, Canada, Crete and Yemen.

 Onyx is a variety of chalcedony and has long been used for jewellery.
 It is usually cut into beads or cabochons or used for cameo engraving and intaglio.

 Onyx was known to the Ancient Greeks and Romans.
 Pliny the Elder described onyx in his Naturalis Historia.

-A pearl is composed of calcium carbonate in minute crystalline form, deposited in concentric layers
+Pearls are composed of calcium carbonate in minute crystalline form, deposited in concentric layers.

 The finest quality natural pearls have been highly valued as gemstones and objects of beauty for many centuries.
 Because of this, pearls have become a metaphor for something rare, fine, admirable and valuable.